 Upon the receipt of the above documentation, the College will then request a registration payment, deposit, first term’s tuition and accommodation fees (where applicable).

-NB!
-If later during the enrolment stage a student is refused in a UK visa and there is evidence of negligence on the student’s behalf, none of the fees will be refunded.
+If later during the enrolment stage a student is refused a UK visa and there is evidence of negligence on the student’s behalf, none of the fees will be refunded.
 However, the College will assist you in your second attempt.